Back to Procedures

-An upper endoscopy (EGD) is the recommended procedure for patients experiencing symptoms such as persistent stomach (abdominal) pain, vomiting, trouble swallowing, and heartburn or those who have a family history of esophageal cancer.
-An EGD can find and evaluate bleeding, inflammation, ulcers, and tumors of the esophagus, stomach, and duodenum.
-An EGD is useful for detecting cancer, allowing your gastroenterologist to distinguish between cancerous and non-cancerous conditions in the upper GI tract more accurately than an x-ray.
+An EGD can find and evaluate digestive conditions such as bleeding, inflammation, ulcers, and tumors of the esophagus, stomach, and duodenum.
+Upper endoscopy is also useful for detecting cancer, allowing the GI specialists at Digestive Health Center to distinguish between cancerous and non-cancerous conditions in the upper GI tract more accurately than an x-ray.

 Request AppointmentSchedule an appointment with a Reno GI doctor near you